This amazing plugin brings the powerful Video JS player into October giving you the ability to quickly create a video based portal for your clients.

 - Add and remove courses

-- Reordering courses
+- Easily reordering your courses

-- Schedule publication of lesson and courses
+- Schedule the publication of lesson and courses

 - Add and remove lessons

-- Skipping through lessons in the course
+- Skip through the lessons in an individual course

-- Protect videos from being downloaded (described in
+- Prevent videos from being downloaded

 Courses are designed to be containers for the lessons.